The NHS urgently needs O type blood. Please book an appointment to donate.

 Your child’s condition needs to be stable enough to allow for this stage of care, since we will not generally review patients on a daily basis.
 But don’t worry, if your child’s condition changes so that daily clinical reviews are needed again, we will step back temporarily to make sure your child gets the day-to-day acute care they need from their main admitting medical team.
 Sometimes we will step back our involvement if your child’s condition improves, or stabilises such that the number of medical teams actively involved becomes fewer.
 We will always discuss these decisions with you and the medical teams involved in your child’s care.

-The compass team are on site Monday to Friday, 9am-5pm.
+The compass team are on site Monday to Friday, 9am to 5pm.
 Questions relating to the longer-term plan for your child’s health can be answered by the compass team.
 If any urgent concerns arise outside of these hours, your child’s acute specialist teams are available.

 What to expect